maranefabio/Basic-Algorithms/README.md

-# Some Coding
+#Some Basic Coding
-Some basic coding :)
+Some coding, for learning and for fun :)
 Descriptions at the first lines.

 - Python